cyclingProfessor/humannetwork/Client/readme.md

 * `addMetadata(options)`: adds `options` to the BYOI Message `data`.
 * `toggleSelectMessage()`: toggles whether the message is selected.
 * `addChecksum()`: creates a copy of the BYOI Message with a checksum appended.
+   Can only be applied to complete (unfragmented) messages.
 * `verifyChecksum()`: returns whether the checksum is valid and sends the appropriate System Alert.
 * `encryptMessage(key)`: creates a copy of the BYOI Message with the encrypted text.
+   Can only be applied to complete (unfragmented) messages.
 * `decryptMessage(key)`: creates a copy of the BYOI Message with the decrypted text.
 * `addRandomNumber()`: creates a copy of the BYOI Message with a random number appended.
+   Can only be applied to complete (unfragmented) messages.

 This methods can be used within a jQuery chain, i.e.:
 ```javascript